epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 6. access status bits.
 7. not used.

-status bits:

-0. DTR (management pair) readback timeout
-1. twi slave transmit fail
-2. DTR readback not match
-3. host lockout
-4. alternate power enable (ALT_EN)
-5. SBC power enable (PIPWR_EN), use to restart SBC after a shutdown with command 5
-6. Day-Night state fail (e.g. > 20hr of day or night), clear will restart it.
-7. Update bit, if set change the other bits.

 ## Cmd 0 from the application controller /w i2c-debug access the serial multi-drop address